 5. BE OPTIMISTIC & RESILIENT

 Agreeing to participate in conflict management or resolution is an act of courage and hope.
-By participating, people are conveying their belief in value of the relationship.
+By participating, people are conveying their belief in the value of the relationship.
 They are also expressing their trust in you to be responsive to and supportive of our efforts.
-A persons may first communicate their anger, frustration, suffering, righteousness, regret, not their best hopes.
+A person may first communicate their anger, frustration, suffering, righteousness, regret, not their best hopes.
 You can inspire them to continue by being optimistic:

 - Be positive about your experiences with conflict management